reactjs/react.dev/beta/src/content/reference/react/Suspense.md

 <Intro>

-`<Suspense>` lets you displays a fallback until its children have finished loading.
+`<Suspense>` lets you display a fallback until its children have finished loading.

 ```js